hamishhossack/the-little-festival/user/pages/02.events/modular.md

 ---
-title: Left Sidebar
+title: Events
-subtitle: "Behold the <strong>Left Sidebar</strong>"
+subtitle: "Check out our events"
 description: "Where things on the left ... accompany that on the right."
 body_class: left-sidebar
 header_class: skel-layers-fixed